sujikathir/Predicting-Startup-outcomes-with-XGBoost-and-Machine-Learning/README.md

 - PhD and Masters degree holders generally show higher scores compared to Bachelors and other degree holders.
 - However, there is significant overlap in the score distributions across education levels.

-# Startup Success Prediction Model
+## Model Implementation and Evaluation

 This section of the notebook focuses on implementing and evaluating various machine learning models to predict the success or failure of startups based on preprocessed numerical and categorical features.

-## Model Implementation and Evaluation

 ### 1. Logistic Regression